-Cathedral Underwriting Limited ("CUL") manages Syndicates 2010 and 3010.
-Cathedral Capital Holdings Limited ("CCHL"), registered in England and Wales, is the immediate parent company of CUL.
-Lancashire Holdings Limited ("LHL"), registered in Bermuda, is the ultimate parent company of CUL.
-LHL is the largest group and CCHL is the smallest group which includes CUL and for which the consolidated financial statements are prepared.
+Lancashire Syndicates Limited ("LSL") manages Syndicates 2010 and 3010.
+Cathedral Capital Holdings Limited ("CCHL"), registered in England and Wales, is the immediate parent company of LSL.
+Lancashire Holdings Limited ("LHL"), registered in Bermuda, is the ultimate parent company of LSL.
+LHL is the largest group and CCHL is the smallest group which includes LSL and for which the consolidated financial statements are prepared.

 Within the Lancashire group there are two (re) insurance companies, Lancashire Insurance Company (UK) Limited (incorporated in the UK) and Lancashire Insurance Company Limited (incorporated in Bermuda).
-In addition, the Lancashire group includes Kinesis Capital Management Limited (incorporated in Bermuda) which is the underwriting manager for Kinesis Reinsurance Limited, a special purpose insurer.
+In addition, the Lancashire group includes Lancashire Capital Management Limited (incorporated in Bermuda) which is the underwriting manager for Kinesis Reinsurance Limited, a special purpose insurer.
 There have been no transactions with this latter company.

-Total managing agency fees paid during calendar year 2018 to CUL in respect of the services provided to the Syndicate amounted to \$1.0m (2017: \$1.3m).
+Total managing agency fees incurred during calendar year 2019 to LSL in respect of the services provided to the Syndicate amounted to \$0.6m (2018: \$1.0m).

-Profit commission payable to the managing agent of \$0.6m (2017: \$0.9m) has been accrued in respect of the profit on the 2016 (2015) closed year of account.
+Total profit commission to the managing agent that was incurred in the year is \$0.4m (2018: \$0.6m) has been accrued in respect of the profit on the 2017 (2016) closed year of account.

 A number of non-executive directors are also directors of other Lloyd's and non-Lloyd's entities.
-Those syndicates and insurance companies may from time to time transact business with the syndicates managed by CUL.
+Those syndicates and insurance companies may from time to time transact business with the syndicates managed by LSL.
 All such insurance contracts will have been dealt with on an arm's length basis.

-The administrative expenses disclosed in Note 6 were recharged to the Syndicate by CUL.
+The administrative expenses disclosed in Note 6 were recharged to the Syndicate by LSL.
 Where expenses were incurred jointly by the managing agent and the Syndicate, they were apportioned as follows:

-- Salaries and related costs according to the estimated time of each individual spent on syndicate matters - Accommodation costs according to the number of personnel - Other costs as appropriate in each case
+Salaries and related costs - according to the estimated time of each individual spent on Syndicate matters

+Accommodation costs - according to the number of personnel

+Other costs - as appropriate in each case

-Amounts owed to CUL as at 31 December 2018 totalled \$7.8m (2017: \$2.5m) and are included in "Other creditors including taxation and social security".
-This includes amounts due to CUL in relation to profit commission, managing agency fees and expenses.
+Amounts owed to LSL as at 31 December 2019 totalled \$3.4m (2018: \$7.8m) and are included in "Other creditors including taxation and social security".
+This includes amounts due to LSL in relation to managing agency profit commission, consortium fees and profit commission, and recharged expenses.

-Cathedral Capital (1998) Limited, a fellow subsidiary of CUL, provided 100% of capacity to the 2016, 2017 and 2018 underwriting years.
+Cathedral Capital (1998) Limited, a fellow subsidiary of LSL, provided 100% of capacity to the 2017, 2018 and 2019 underwriting years.
 Therefore, all profits and losses of the Syndicate are attributable to Cathedral Capital (1998) Limited.
-Amounts owed to Cathedral Capital (1998) Limited as at 31 December 2018 totalled \$2.3m (2017: \$3.7m), which is further explained in Note 22.
+Amounts owed to Cathedral Capital (1998) Limited as at 31 December 2019 totalled \$1.4m (2018: \$2.3m), which is further explained in Note 22.